JohnSnowLabs/spark-nlp-models/docs/_posts/2020-04-22-ner_anatomy_en.md

 {:.h2_title}
 ## Results
 The output is a dataframe with a sentence per row and a "ner" column containing all of the entity labels in the sentence, entity character indices, and other metadata.
-To get only the tokens and entity labels select "token.result" and "ner.result" from your output dataframe or add the "Finisher" to the end of your pipeline.me:
+To get only the tokens and entity labels, without the metadata, select "token.result" and "ner.result" from your output dataframe or add the "Finisher" to the end of your pipeline.me:

 ![](ner_anatomy.png)